Music History & Liberal Arts

 Learn the necessary tools needed to communicate effectively through writing.
 This program takes an approach that incorporates literature study along with extensive writing workshop exercises.

-Spring Term Starts April 7 for Courses and Multi-Course Certificates
+Summer Term Starts June 30 for Courses and Multi-Course Certificates

 Online Music Degrees Are Here!